hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TDBClassBasedHelpTemplateTopic.class/README.md

-This stub complements the intentions of TraceDebuggerHelpForEdit, that is, to edit a template page from the subclass and store the result in the superclass TraceDebuggerHelp.
+This stub complements the intentions of TraceDebuggerHelpForEdit, that is, to edit a template page from the subclass and store the result in the superclass.